Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Build-Tools/Gradle Build Tool Fundamentals.md

 It is possible to delete the folder **cache** inside the folder .gradle

 ## Plugins Blog - Extend project's capabilities

+A Gradle plugin can:

+- Add new tasks to the project.
+- Provide a default configuration for the added tasks.
+The default configuration adds new conventions to the project (e.g. the location of source code files).
+- Add new properties which are used to override the default configuration of the plugin.
+- Add new dependencies to the project.

 ### Basic Syntax
 `plugins { java } //kts`